 Formatting your drive can make for a challenging situation if you need to recover files you’ve accidentally deleted.
 If you’ve used a dedicated data erasure tool then the process is irreversible and a recovery will not usually be possible at all, so be warned!

 If you’d prefer to just wipe everything and donate/resell/recycle your device then you should use a proper data sanitisation tool first to make sure all of your data has gone.
 You don’t want to sell your laptop or phone online having left your data there for someone to browse through!
 Depending on your needs you can use different tools; for personal use you can get away with using free software, or trust an IT specialist to do the job for you.
-However if you’re erasing company devices you’ll want to use an accredited, so you’re staying compliant with enterprise-grade solutiondata regulations and company policies.
+However if you’re erasing company devices you’ll want to use an accredited, enterprise-grade solution so you’re staying compliant with data regulations and company policies.

 Clean with caution

 Whenever you’re cleaning up your devices it is best to firstly backup everything correctly and then tread carefully in terms of deleting unwanted data.
 The last thing you want to do is inadvertently cause damage due to rash decisions or deleting important system files.
 Make sure that you’ve decided on exactly what you want to clean up, so you can figure out the best way of doing this while avoiding data loss.
-Once you’re done, make a note to do it again on a regular basis; good data hygiene and backup practices not only improve your data security but can also improve the performance of your devices – who doesn’t want that?
+Once you’re done, make a note to do it again on a regular basis; good data hygiene and backup practices not only improve your data security but can also improve the performance of your devices – who doesn’t want that?!